 Lake view below ridge top.

-Porcupine Mountains, Michigan: B- (Really a terrific place, unless one is an unprepared visitor in black fly season)
+Porcupine Mountains, Michigan: B- (Really a terrific place, but black fly season leaves haunting memories)

 Missouri's Saint Francois Mountains